 Home » Florida » Iconic St Augustine-Why it Needs to Be on Your Radar

-If you do not have iconic St Augustine on your travel bucket list, I would recommend putting it on your radar.
+If iconic St. Augustine isn’t on your travel bucket list yet, it should be.
 Legendary for the fountain of youth that Ponce de Leon sought, this city has a well-established history.
-Saint Augustine is an incredible destination.
+As the oldest continuously inhabited European settlement in the U.S., St. Augustine is an unforgettable destination.

 This historic city is less than a 2-hour drive from Orlando in Central Florida, so it was an obvious decision for us to make the drive to getaway one long weekend.
 Yet many Floridians never take the time to venture to this Sunshine State locale.